stellar-deprecated/solar/docs/css-guide.md

   text-align: right;
 }
 ```
-Do not include the comments.
+The comments in this example above are for demonstration purposes and are actually not necessary.
 Newlines are necessary when there are 5 or more items; optional if less than 5.

 ### Exceptions and slight deviations